kofiandoh/dockerize-magento2/README.md

 ## Usage

-`dockerize-magento2` comes with `bin/console` script that can be used to install Magento and to execute Magentos' bin/magento script inside the PHP docker container:
+`dockerize-magento2` comes with `bin/console` script that can be used to install Magento and to execute Magento's `bin/magento` script inside the PHP docker container:

 Trigger the Magento 2 installation process: